What is the main source of law authorising this entity form?

 A special resolution is passed:

-The quorum for the meeting of shareholders is usually set out in the company’s articles of association.
-The default position (subject to anything contrary in the articles) is that a quorum is 2 shareholders, unless it is a single-member company, in which case the quorum is 1.
+The quorum for the meeting of shareholders is usually set out in the company's Articles of Association.
+The default position (subject to anything contrary in the Articles) is that a quorum is two (2) shareholders, unless it is a single-member company, in which case the quorum is one (1).

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-Different accounting obligations apply to different companies dependent on turnover, balance sheet total and number of employees.
-Based on turnover a company would be described as a micro-entity, if turnover is £632,000 or less; small, if turnover is £10.2 million or less; medium, if turnover is £36 million or less; or large, if £36 million or more).
+Different accounting obligations apply to different companies dependent on annual turnover, balance sheet total and number of employees.
+Based on annual turnover, a company would be described as a micro-entity if turnover is £1 million or less; small, if turnover is £15 million or less; medium, if turnover is £54 million or less; and large, if turnover exceeds £54 million).

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?